Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

 );
 ```
 1. the previous endpoint has been setup so after we get the filestatus updated event, we update the content location.
-2. to download the file, you only need to call `curl http://localhost:5000/download`
+2. to delete the file, you only need to call `curl http://localhost:5000/download`

 ## Delete recording